leangjia/blender_docs/trunk/blender_docs/manual/interface/annotate_tool.rst

 Annotate
    Draw free-hand strokes in the main area.

 Annotate Line
    Click and drag to create a line.
    Optionally, you can select the arrow style for the start and end of the line.

 Annotate Polygon
    Click multiple times to create multiple connected lines.
    The current polygon is finished when :kbd:`Esc` is pressed.

+   Style Start, End
+      The decoration to use at the beginning or end of the line segment.
+      This can be used for example to create arrows to point out specific details in a scene.

 Annotate Eraser
    Click and drag to remove lines.
    The eraser has a *Radius* setting found in :menuselection:`Tool Settings --> Eraser`.